NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 const foo = m.contract("ReceivesAnAddress", [token]);
 ```

-If you need to send ETH to the constructor, you can pass an object with options as third argument to `m.contract`, and use its `value` field:
+If you need to send ETH to the constructor, you can pass an object with options as the third argument to `m.contract`, and put in how much you want to send in the `value` field:

 ```js
 const bar = m.contract("ReceivesETH", [], {